menezestrigueiros/Masters/README.md

 ## 🧪 MSc Project Repository

-This repository contains a set of C++/ROOT based tools to perform detector-driven physics studies with Monte-Carlo samples fully simulated with the International Large Detector (ILD) Geometry .
+This repository contains a set of C++/ROOT based tools to perform detector-driven physics studies with Monte-Carlo samples fully simulated with the International Large Detector (ILD) Geometry.

 These tools were integrated into the **ILCSoft Marlin** framework and tested on simulated datasets using the NAF cluster @ Deutsches Elektronen-Synchrotron (DESY).
 The work aims to contribute to improved signal reconstruction strategies for future lepton collider experiments, such as the ILC.